Celebrating New Orleans Mardi Gras

 Founded in 1937, the Krewe of Hermes is one of the longest-running parades in the area.
 Known for its glowing, fairytale-like floats and costumes, Hermes leads a nighttime parade with a vibrant procession that features neon decorations and stunning visuals that light up the streets of New Orleans.

 Established in 2000, the Krewe of Morpheus is named after the Greek god of dreams and features members from across the country.
-Their signature throws include LED beads, sleepy time hats, 3D cups, and plush sheep, moons and bears.
+Their signature throws include LED beads, sleepy-time hats, 3D cups, and plush sheep, moons and bears.

-Don your purple, green and gold.
+Don your purple, green and gold

-Wacky and Satirical Krewes
+Amusing Satirical Krewes

 The Krewe of King Arthur introduced its signature throw, The King Arthur Grail, in 2017.
-The grail is one-of-a-kind, created by local artists, and is handed out to one lucky parade goer each year.
+The grail is one of a kind, created by local artists, and is handed out to one lucky parade-goer each year.
 The coveted cup represents the quest for eternal life and love.

 And of course, what would Mardi Gras be without a costumed puppy parade?
 The Mystic Krewe of Barkus elects two lucky pups as King and Queen Barkus each year.
 Fetch throws like doggie doubloons and puppy pendants.

-Frequently Asked Questions
+Frequently Asked Questions About Mardi Gras

-What is a “krewe"?
+What is a Mardi Gras krewe?

-A krewe is a social organization that organizes and participates in parades and balls during Mardi Gras.
+A "krewe" is a social organization that organizes and participates in parades and balls during Mardi Gras.
 Each krewe has its own traditions and themes.

-What are "throws"?
+What are Mardi Gras "throws?"

 Where do New Orleans Mardi Gras parades take place?